Day of strikes in France challenges new prime minister's budget plans

-PARIS (AP) — Strikes and street demonstrations called by all major trade unions to denounce budget cuts were expected Thursday across France, as new Prime Minister Sébastien Lecornu talks with political opponents about curbing France’s massive deficit and debt.
+PARIS (AP) — Protesters hit France with transport strikes, notably targeting the Paris Metro, blockades and demonstrations Thursday, pitting the power of the streets against President Emmanuel Macron 's government and its plans to cut funding for public services that underpin the French way of life.

+The first scuffles between police and protesters came before the break of day, in Paris.
+Demonstrations were planned nationwide, from France's biggest cities to small towns.

-Unions are urging Lecornu to abandon draft budget measures proposed by his predecessor, which include social welfare freezes and austerity measures that many say will further erode the purchasing power of low-paid and middle-class workers.
+Major trade unions that called strikes are pushing for the abandonment of proposed budget cuts, social welfare freezes and other belt-tightening that opponents contend will further erode the purchasing power of low-paid and middle-class workers and which triggered the collapse of successive governments that sought to push them through.

-In a joint statement issued before the change of prime minister last week, unions described such measures as “unprecedented brutality,” regretting that previous government had "chosen to make workers, those in precarious employment, retirees, and the sick pay the price.”
+The planned day of upheaval — with strikes also impacting schools, industry and other sectors of the European Union's second-largest economy — aimed to turn up the heat on new Prime Minister Sébastien Lecornu.
+Macron appointed him last week, tasking Lecornu with the job of building support in Parliament for proposed budget cuts that brought down his immediate predecessors but which the government insists are needed to rein in France’s massive deficit and debt.

-Unions also continue to denounce President Emmanuel Macron’s pension reform that raised the minimum retirement age from 62 to 64.
+Unions have decried the budget proposals as brutal and punitive for workers, retirees and others who are vulnerable.
+They also continue to denounce Macron’s wildly unpopular pension reform that raised the minimum retirement age from 62 to 64.

-Outgoing Interior Minister Bruno Retailleau said Wednesday he expects “a very strong mobilization” in the streets.
-About 80,000 police and gendarmerie officers are to be deployed across the country, he said on news broadcaster BFM TV.

-“There is a risk that early in the morning we will see blockades, sabotage, and small groups of ultraleftists who want to cause destruction and are extremely violent,” Retailleau said.
-Later in the day, street demonstrations are to be staged in many French cities, he added.

-Disruptions are expected in multiple sectors, including public transportation, hospitals and schools.
+The government said it was deploying police in exceptionally large numbers — about 80,000 in all — to keep order on Thursday.

-French national rail company SNCF said “a few disruptions” are to be expected on high-speed trains to France and Europe, but most will run.
+French national rail company SNCF said “a few disruptions” were expected on high-speed trains to France and Europe, but most will run.

 In airports, only few disruptions are anticipated as the main air traffic controllers union decided to postponed its call for a strike pending the appointment of a new Cabinet.